Nina Bell Suggs Endowed Professor of Trombone

-Dr. Ben McIlwain joined the faculty of The University of Southern Mississippi in the fall of 2010.
-He holds degrees from Middle Tennessee State University (B.M.), Manhattan School of Music (M.M.) and The Florida State University (D.M.).
-He has also taught at Brentwood Academy, MTSU, and FSU.
+Dr. Ben McIlwain joined the faculty of The University of Southern Mississippi in the fall of 2010 and was named the Nina Bells Suggs Endowed Professor of Trombone in May of 2014.
+He holds degrees from Middle Tennessee State University (B.M.), Manhattan School of Music (M.M.) and The Florida State University (D.M.)

 At Southern Miss, Dr. McIlwain directs all aspects of the trombone studio including The Southern Miss Trombone Choir and Hub Bones (jazz trombone ensemble).
+The Southern Miss Trombone Choir was invited to perform twice at the 2013 International Trombone Festival in Columbus, GA.
 He is also a member of the Southern Arts Brass Quintet, the faculty brass quintet at Southern Miss.
+In June 2015, Dr. McIlwain joined members of Tromboteam to start an annual summer trombone camp: Summer Slides @ Southern Miss with Tromboteam, which was a rousing success.
 His primary teachers have included Dr. David Loucky, formerly of the St. Louis Symphony Orchestra, and Dr. Per Brevig, former Principal Trombonist of the Metropolitan Opera Orchestra, along with Dr. John Drew, professor of trombone at Florida State University.
-In addition, he has participated in master classes with many of the world’s leading trombonists, including Joseph Alessi, David Finlayson, James Markey, and Steve Norrell.